Buttigieg warns Southwest CEO he will hold airline accountable after 'meltdown' | KRDO

 Passengers booked with beleaguered Southwest Airlines have been hoping for some much-needed relief on cancellations and delays.
 But those hopes — so far — are being dashed.

-Out of almost 2,600 cancellations already made for Wednesday, nearly all of them belong to Southwest.
+Out of the more than 2,680 cancellations already made for Wednesday, nearly all of them belong to Southwest.

-All other US airlines together account for a little more than 100 of those cancellations.
+All other US airlines together account for just roughly 155 of those cancellations.

 Latest flight cancellation and delay figures